-Thailand and the United Kingdom are celebrating 400 years of a cordial relationship this year so it’s only fitting that Thai Prime Minister, Yingluck Shinawatra, has been invited to an audience with Queen Elizabeth II.
+Thailand and the United Kingdom are celebrating 400 years of a cordial relationship this year so it is only fitting that Thai Prime Minister, Yingluck Shinawatra, has been invited to an audience with Queen Elizabeth II.

 Yingluck Shinawatra will be in London at the invitation of British Prime Minister, David Cameron.
 She will be the first Thai prime minister to meet with Queen Elizabeth for many years, as her brother Thaksin Shinawatra was not invited to Buckingham Palace when he was prime minister.

 The Thai prime minister’s trip to the United Kingdom is to help forge stronger ties with the two countries as well as to look at strengthening business opportunities.
 Meetings with various business leaders will also take place.

 That she has chosen to do so with Yingluck Shinawatra shows how much the situation in Thailand has improved under a Pheu Thai government and how much more stable Thailand now appears to the outside world.

-During her 1996 trip, she visited both Bangkok and Ayutthayah and was hosted by the world’s longest reigning monarch, Thailand King Bhumibol Adulyadej.
+During her 1996 trip, she visited both Bangkok and Ayutthayah and was hosted by the world’s longest reigning monarch, Thai king His Majesty King Bhumibol Adulyadej.